KFC removes wings, popcorn chicken, and more from menus nationwide

 ALTOONA, Pa.
-(WTAJ) — Though KFC just added a spin on their previously-popular Twister Wrap to their menus for a limited time, the fast food chain is preparing to remove some fan favorites from their lineup.
+(WTAJ) — KFC just added a spin on their previously-popular Twister Wrap to their menus for a limited time, but the fast food chain is preparing to remove some fan favorites from its lineup.

+KFC said it’s simplifying its menu to make ordering easier and create a more efficient kitchen for the staff.

 The chicken chain also hopes the menu change will make room for new products, a spokesperson told Yahoo Finance last week.
 That could include the KFC Wraps they launched earlier this month, which are available nationwide for a limited time.